Loading...

 In this statement:

-“Synpulse Network” refers to one or more Synpulse entities, organized as a Swiss privately held group of legal entities held by one holding company.
+“Synpulse Group” refers to one or more Synpulse entities, organized as a Swiss privately held group of legal entities held by one holding company.
 Synpulse Holding AG is a company registered in Switzerland with registered number CHE-103.557.601 and registered office at Sonnenbergstrasse 19, 6052 Hergiswil, Switzerland.

 “Process” means any operation performed on information about you, including to collect, record, organize, structure, store, alter, use, transfer, destroy or otherwise make available.